Republic of Ghana

 Ghana's industrial base is relatively advanced compared to many other African countries.
 Import-substitution industries include textiles; steel (using scrap); tires; oil refining; flour milling; beverages; tobacco; simple consumer goods; and car, truck, and bus assembly.
-Tourism has become one of Ghana's largest foreign income earners (ranking third in 2003 at $600 million), and the Ghanaian Government has placed great emphasis upon further tourism support and development.
+Tourism has become one of Ghana's largest foreign income earners (ranking third in 2000), and the Ghanaian Government has placed great emphasis upon further tourism support and development.

 At independence, Ghana had a substantial physical and social infrastructure and $481 million in foreign reserves.
 The Nkrumah government further developed the infrastructure and made important public investments in the industrial sector.
 With assistance from the United States, the World Bank, and the United Kingdom, construction of the Akosombo Dam was completed on the Volta River in 1966.
 Two U.S. companies built Valco, Africa's largest aluminum smelter, to use power generated at the dam.
-Aluminum exports from Valco used to be a major source of foreign exchange for Ghana.
-The plant has been closed for production since May 2003.
+Aluminum exports from Valco are a major source of foreign exchange for Ghana.

 Many Nkrumah-era investments were monumental public works projects and poorly conceived, badly managed agricultural and industrial schemes.
 With cocoa prices falling and the country's foreign exchange reserves fast disappearing, the government resorted to supplier credits to finance many projects.
 By the mid-1960s, Ghana's reserves were gone, and the country could not meet repayment schedules.
 To rationalize, the National Liberation Council abandoned unprofitable projects, and some inefficient state-owned enterprises were sold to private investors.
 On three occasions, Ghana's creditors agreed to reschedule repayments due on Nkrumah-era supplier credits.
 Led by the United States, foreign donors provided import loans to enable the foreign exchange-strapped government to import essential commodities.